ajalt/clikt/docs/options.md

 they're encountered.

-The `--help` option is added automatically to commands, and `--version` can be added using {% include api.html pkg="parameters.options" fun="version-option" %}.
+The `--help` option is added automatically to commands, and `--version` can be added using [`[version, Option]`](api/clikt/com.github.ajalt.clikt.parameters.options/version-option.html).
 Since the option doesn't have a value, you can't define it using a property delegate.
 Instead, call the function on a command directly, either in an `init` block, or on a command instance.